Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

   - if the input was invalid, check if the time is the initial one i.e. the time was not modified;
 - Finally, a cleanup sequence was used to delete the project that was used.

+The tests pass with success.

 #### 2.5.4.
 (Sneak Path 1) Edit time today while playing

 The test was designed in the following way:

-- First the application starts in the initial state, `Project Idle`;
+- The application starts in the initial state, `Project Idle`;
 - Then the event `play` is triggered;
-- At this phase the application is in the `Project Playing` state and as shown in the state machine diagram, there isn't any transition from `Project Playing` that leads to `Time Today` edition;
+- At this phase, the application is in the `Project Playing` state and, as shown in the state machine diagram, there isn't any transition from `Project Playing` that leads to `Time Today` edition;
 - However, the `Time Today Double Left Click` event is induced;
-- At this phase it must be verified if the `TimeToday` box is in edit mode or not.
-By the triggering of this event, it's expected that no alterations are made in the state.
+- At this phase, it must be verified if the `TimeToday` box is in edit mode or not.
+By triggering this event, it's expected that no alterations are made in the state.

 The test passes with success.